Hakuraku District

 "Why Michaels, I never knew."

-"Not on purpose, though.
-I was with Elder Mac.
-Being with those tall handsome types makes one guilty until proven innocent."
+“Not on purpose.
+When I was with Mac.
+Being with those tall, handsome types makes one guilty until proven innocent.”

 "Never on your own merits, eh?"
 Thackeray picked up his tie and crouched behind his companion, trying to see himself in the mirror.

-"Nope.
-Kind of a let down, come to think of it.
-I mean, you're so plain the president trusts you implicitly."
+“Nope.
+Kind of a blow to the ego, come to think of it.
+I mean, you’re so ordinary the president trusts you implicitly.”

 "He's right, isn't he?"